 Which raises the question: which is the best choice?

 The short answer: There isn’t a "best".
-Climates issues, local prices and practices, and personal preferences count a lot.
+It depends on climates issues, local prices and practices, and personal preferences.

 Clay tiles vs. asphalt shingles

-Clay ceramic tiles can be a good option where they are common, but asphalt shingles – though with downsides — can also be a very reasonable choice in North America cold and mixed climates, where they are cheap, especially algae-resistant shingles (non-dry climates).
+Clay ceramic tiles are a good option where they are common, but asphalt shingles – though with downsides — can also be a good choice in North America, in cold and mixed climates, where they are cheap, especially algae-resistant shingles (non-dry climates).

-Light-colored clay tiles are a good choice to keep your roof cool, which is very important in hot climates.
+Light-colored clay tiles are a very good option to keep your roof cool, which is important in hot climates.

 They are among the best rated products for “cool roofs”: their "reflectance" is about 70% on a 0-100% scale, which is comparable to the new white anodized aluminum and white galvanized steel roofs.